valentjn/uni-stuttgart-beamer-template/README.md

-This not only compiles the presentation using the right amount of L<sup>A</sup>T<sub>E</sub>X calls, but generates also a separate handout in `handout.pdf`, which contains the slides in Beamer's `handout` mode (e.g., ignoring `pause` commands) compressed with 4 pages per sheet.
+This not only compiles the presentation using the right amount of L<sup>A</sup>T<sub>E</sub>X calls, but generates also a separate handout in `tex/handout.pdf`, which contains the slides in Beamer's `handout` mode (e.g., ignoring `pause` commands) compressed with 4 pages per sheet.